 I combine a mix of old music papers, book pages, odd paper I find here and there, and acrylic paint.

 Where do you get the inspiration for your artwork?

-A lot of it comes from my poetry.
+Most of it comes from the words of the Bible and some comes from my own poetry.
 I usually have the words in mind and create something from there.

 Where can I purchase a print of your artwork?